simbo1905/simple-record-store/readme.md

    free space at the end of the index space.
 1. Record headers contain a CRC32 checksum which is checked when the data is loaded load.
 If you write zip data that has a built in CRC32 you can disable this in the constructor.
-Note that disabling CRC32 checks will prevent updates in situ when records shrink they will follow the insert logic instead.
+Note that disabling CRC32 checks will prevent updates in situ when records shrink.
+In which case the update with less data will write to a free location creating.
 1. The order of writes to the records is designed so that if there is a crash there isn't any corruption.
 This is confirmed by the unit tests that for every functional test records every file operations.
 The test then performs a brute force replay crashing at every file operation and verifying the integrity of the data on disk after each crash.